 Eric Nykamp, LMSW, Producer of the Antioch Podcast.
-Eric works as an individual and group therapist, and has been an adjunct professor of Social Work.
-Previous to this, he was a worship director at a multiethnic church where he became a trained RACE+FAITH facilitator, and CORR Understanding Racism workshop facilitator.
+Eric works as an individual and group therapist and antiracism educator, and has been an adjunct professor of Social Work.
+Previous to this, he was a worship director at a multiethnic church.
+He is a trained RACE+FAITH facilitator, and CORR Understanding Racism workshop facilitator.
 Eric also is an artist and musician, and loves cooking and traveling with his wife and family.
-He identifies as a white man with West-Michigan Dutch immigrant ancestry.
+He identifies as a white man of West-Michigan Dutch immigrant ancestry.

 Jane Bruin, MA is the Director of the Center for Intercultural Student Development (CISD) at Calvin University.
 She is a former missionary and adjunct professor, having lived in numerous countries throughout her life.
 She has a deep love for students from a vast array of backgrounds, and has a mini-fridge full of wonderful offerings to sustain students who find their way into her office who need supportive conversation – and perhaps a snack – to feel the love of God.
 She identifies as a Punjabi-American woman.